JiFish/Storyteller/commands.md

 - `!stam -{1d}` Roll a 6-sided dice and subtract the result from stamina.
 - `!skill max {skill}` Set your maximum skill to your current skill.
 - `!ng {name} {gender} {emoji} {race} Second` Start a new game as the offspring of the last character
-- `!debugset name Bob silent` Set the character's name to Bob silently.
+- `!silentset name Bob` Set the character's name to Bob silently.